-The ACCC is undertaking the biannual collection and analysis of internet activity data through a new Internet Activity record keeping rule, under section 151BU of the Competition and Consumer Act 2010, from the December 2018 reporting period onwards.
+The ACCC undertakes a biannual collection and analysis of internet activity data through a new Internet Activity record keeping rule, under section 151BU of the Competition and Consumer Act 2010, from the December 2018 reporting period onwards.
 This follows a decision by the Australian Bureau of Statistics (ABS) to discontinue producing its Internet Activity Survey (IAS), with the June 2018 IAS being the final iteration.
-The ACCC’s record keeping rule is not directly comparable to the previous IAS.
+The ACCC’s record keeping rule commenced from the December 2018 reporting period and is not directly comparable to the previous IAS.

 How we use the information and data we collect

-The information and data collected under the record keeping rule will be used to inform the regulatory processes that fall under Part XIB and Part XIC of the Competition and Consumer Act 2010.
+The information and data collected under the record keeping rule is used to inform the regulatory processes that fall under Part XIB and Part XIC of the Competition and Consumer Act 2010.

-The ACCC will also periodically release aggregate level internet activity metrics, based on the data gathered from the record keeping rule.
-This output, to be made available on the ACCC website, will seek to inform the general public, industry, government agencies and other users about internet activity in Australia.
+The ACCC also periodically releases aggregate level internet activity metrics, based on the data gathered from the record keeping rule.
+This output seeks to inform the general public, industry, government agencies and other users about internet activity in Australia.

 Subscribe